fifth-postulate/parser-combinators/workshop/guide/src/work/orThat.md

 # Parse this or that
-With a basic parser under our belt, we start looking at a combinator.
+With a basic parser under our belt, we can start looking at a combinator.
 A combinator is a function that *combines* simpler things into a more complex thing.

 Sometimes we have an option.
 Either we want to parse a number, or we want to parse a variable name.
 If we have simpler parsers that parse a number and another that parse a variable name, we can combine them into a more complex that could parse either of the two.